Distributional Principal Autoencoders: Empirical results

-There are three key observations.
-First, as expected, the conditional metrics are monotonically improving with an increasing latent dimension $k$, which aligns with the visual results that show more variability among the DPA samples (conditional on same input) when using a smaller dimension $k$.
-Interestingly, the conditional metrics typically reach a plateau after increasing the latent dimension above a certain value, which would correspond roughly to the intrinsic dimension of data.
-For example, the conditional metrics for \textsc{disk} decreases until $k=6$ which matches exactly the intrinsic dimension of this data set (due to the 6 generative factors).
-Second, recall that AE and PCA use the mean squared reconstruction error as their loss function whereas DPA aims for the full distribution.
-Thus ideally, when the model class is expressive enough, AE and DPA should have the same and minimal conditional MSEs while PCA may suffer a bit due to the limitation of linear models.
-As shown in the second column, this is indeed the case for the three climate data sets with large enough samples sizes.
-However, for the remaining three data sets whose samples sizes are not as large, DPA exhibits smaller MSEs than AE, especially on \textsc{disk}, which is potentially because DPA suffers less from overfitting than AE does.
-These findings indicate the DPA performs at least as well as AE in terms of mean reconstruction (the objective of AE), even though its objective is distributional reconstruction.
-Third, DPA outperforms AE and PCA significantly in terms of the unconditional metrics, as only DPA is guaranteed to produce reconstructions that are identically distributed as the original data.
-Moreover, such guarantee holds for all $k$, and it indeed turns out that the unconditional metrics stay almost constant for all $k$.
+First, as expected, the conditional metrics improve monotonically with increasing latent dimension $k$.
+This aligns with the visual results, which show more variability among DPA samples (conditional on the same input) when $k$ is small.
+The conditional metrics typically reach a plateau once $k$ exceeds the intrinsic dimension of the data.
+For example, the conditional metrics for \textsc{disk} decrease until $k=6$, which matches exactly the intrinsic dimension of this data set (due to the 6 generative factors).

+Second, AE and PCA use the mean squared reconstruction error as their loss whereas DPA aims for the full distribution.
+Ideally, when the model class is expressive enough, AE and DPA should achieve the same minimal conditional MSE, while PCA may incur a small loss due to its linearity restriction.
+As shown in the second column, this is indeed the case for the three climate data sets with large enough sample sizes.
+For the remaining three data sets, whose sample sizes are smaller, DPA exhibits smaller MSEs than AE, especially on \textsc{disk}, possibly because DPA suffers less from overfitting than AE.
+These findings indicate that DPA performs at least as well as AE in terms of mean reconstruction (the objective of AE), even though its objective is distributional reconstruction.

+Third, DPA outperforms AE and PCA substantially on the unconditional metrics, since only DPA is guaranteed to produce reconstructions that are identically distributed to the original data.
+This guarantee holds for all $k$, and the unconditional metrics indeed stay almost constant in $k$.

 To further investigate how well our reconstructed distributions match the original ones, in Figure~\ref{fig:qq_cdf}, we show Q--Q plots and empirical cdfs of the true or estimated marginal distributions at a random location.
 We observe that DPA captures the distribution the best regardless of the choice of $k$.
 This is especially true for the tail behaviour.
 In contrast, the tails of the distribution get shifted towards the mean with PCA and AE, especially for smaller $k$'s and as expected due to their reconstructions trying to minimise the mean squared error.